duracellko/duracellko.net/Duracellko.NET/input/posts/2024/06/round-lot-validation-part-1.md

 a \geq 2^{n}b
 $$

 And that is the precondition.
-So following the implications in reverse order is proof of Lemma 1.
+So following the implications in reverse order is the proof of Lemma 1.

 With this small lemma in our toolset, it's possible to find out the $\epsilon$ we are looking for.
 At first let's summarize, what we know about the numbers.